2024 Q1 – Was that it for the Spring Season?

 Moving forward, the buyer broker compensation field will be removed and we cannot specifically mention a buyer broker compensation on MLS, however the seller can still offer a buyer broker compensation to get more buyers in to see their property.
 So how will this be communicated?
 There will be a “Concessions” field where you can list a percentage or amount that you are willing to offer a buyer for “whatever closing costs they incur” which can include paying their buyer agent.
 I think most agents will use this field to show their seller’s intent.
 But it’s highly likely that buyer agents will have to call each seller agent first, and get something in writing perhaps, before showing.

 On the flip side, there are sellers that may not offer to pay a buyer agent at all.
 I literally saw a listing this morning that offered 0 compensation to buyer brokers at list price and a 1% commission if the buyer paid $10k more, which happens to be 1.1%, so I’m not sure if they did their math right….or did they, lol.
 This seller, and others that follow his lead, is what I call “penny-wise and pound foolish”.
 They will “save 1-2%” in fees and sell their home for 2-3% less because they will cut their buyer pool in half AND because people (including appraisers btw) will expect to pay less for a Discounted listing.
 How many buyers have the extra cash to pay their agent out of pocket?
 Lenders are already scrambling to try and cover the buyer’s agent fee in their loans.
 I suspect someone will figure out how to finance it as we always have been.
 In the meantime, agents like this may end up double-ending deals more often – if buyers don’t want to pay a buyer agent to give them proper representation, then they will go straight to the listing agent more often than they did in the past.
-Dual agency has always been a small percentage of the market, but it’s going to grow a lot, maybe 3-5x, in the next year.
+Dual agency has always been a small single-digit percentage of the market, but it’s going to grow a lot, maybe 3-5x, in the next 6 months.

 Rule 2: Buyer Agents must have a signed Buyer Broker agreement before ANY showings